Rajesh-DataAnalyst/Box-Office-Trends-1980---2020-Power-BI/README.md

 ## 📂 How to Use This Report

-1. Download and open the `.pbix` file in Power BI Desktop.
+1. Download and open the `Movies_Dasboard..pbix` file in Power BI Desktop.
 2. Use the left panel filters to refine your analysis.
 3. Click the **buttons** (`Yearly Trend`, `Region Trend`, `Report`) to switch views.
 4. Hover over visuals and data points for detailed tooltips.